 Gcore’s official MCP server provides unified access across their entire platform — CDN, GPU Cloud, AI Inference, Video Streaming, WAAP, and cloud resources.
 Apache-2.0 licensed.

 14 predefined toolsets: management, instances, baremetal, gpu_baremetal, gpu_virtual, networking, security, storage, ai, ai_ml, billing, containers, cleanup, list.
-You select which toolsets to enable via the GCORE_TOOLS environment variable, keeping tool counts manageable.
+You select which toolsets to enable via the GCORE_TOOLS environment variable (supports custom wildcard patterns), keeping tool counts manageable.

 Install via uv (Python).
-10 commits on main — early stage but officially maintained.
+11 commits on main, 10 stars (+67% since March) — early stage but officially maintained with growing discovery.
 The CDN capabilities are part of a broader platform management story rather than CDN-focused.

 Platform Deployment (Vercel, Netlify)